-Last week [in 2001] OFTP received a letter from the Minister of Training, Colleges and Universities (MTCU) informing us of a change in the Document that governs educational transfer payments to universities.
+Last week [in 2001] OFTP received a letter from the Minister of Training, Colleges and Universities (MTCU) [update: now the Ministry of Advanced Education and Skills Development] informing us of a change in the Document that governs educational transfer payments to universities.
 Ineligible students are now described as:

 “an undergraduate level student who is registered in the first year of an undergraduate degree program and, on the applicable count date, has not successfully completed the requirements for the Ontario Secondary School Honour Graduation Diploma (SSHGD) or the Ontario Secondary School Diploma with six Ontario Academic Credits (OSSD with 6 OACs) or the equivalent…..”

 The change is in the addition of the phrase “or the equivalent”.
 So, the criteria which would have made home educated students ineligible is no longer there.

 Nobody spoke to the Ministry.
 This was in response to a letter that the project wrote to the Minister.
 In our upcoming meeting with the Ontario Council of University Admissions (OCUA), one of the issues we will discuss is the question of defining “equivalent”.

 Note: University funding is tied to the guidelines set out by the MTCU.
 All of the universities and colleges are audited annually to determine their level of funding, based in part on the number of students admitted who meet MCTU rules.
 If a student does not meet those criteria, the university does not receive funding for that student.
 Tuition fees only cover a portion of the actual cost of educating any individual student, and the shortfall is made up by the government, but only for those students who have the credentials which the Ministry deems appropriate.

 Attending College or University as a Mature Student